mayer79/effectplots/README.md

 ### Inspect model

-After modeling, we use the test (or validation) data to crunch average observed, average predicted, and partial dependence per feature values/bins to gain insights about the model.
+After modeling, we use the test (or validation) data to crunch average observed, average predicted, partial dependence, and accumulated local effects per feature values/bins to gain insights about the model.
 Calculations are lightning fast.

 ```r
 # 0.4s on laptop